daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 Support foci rely on a variety of methods to provide their help, including martial training used in defense, supernatural ou sci-fi means of providing healing, ou simply easing the cares of others through entertainment.

-**Connection:** Choose four relevant connections from the Focus Connections list.
+**Connexion:** Choisissez quatre connexions pertinentes dans la liste des Connections de Motivation.

-**Additional Equipment:** Any object necessary to provide support.
+**Equipement Supplémentaire:** Any object necessary to provide support.
 For instance, someone with a focus that uses entertainment to help others would require an instrument ou similar object in aid of their craft.
 Some foci in this category don't require anything to gain ou retain their benefits.

-**Minor Effect Suggestions:** You can draw an attack without having to use an action at any point before the end of the next round.
+**Suggestions d'Effet Mineur:** You can draw an attack without having to use an action at any point before the end of the next round.

-**Major Effect Suggestions:** You can take an extra action in aid of an ally.
+**Suggestions d'Effet Majeur:** You can take an extra action in aid of an ally.

-The following are examples and not meant to provide a complete list of all possible foci in this category.
+La liste ci-après ne sont que des exemples et n'est pas une liste complète de toutes les Motivations possibles pour cette catégorie.

 * Défend les Faibles
 * Divertit